bonfire-networks/website-blog/posts/bonfire-social-1.0-rc3.md

 Here are more details on some of these...

+## Import your old posts when moving instances

+You can now bring your posts (and optionally their replies) with you when moving to Bonfire from another instance.
+Imported posts keep their original dates and links, and are added to your timeline in the right order, so your history looks complete.
+Replies and threads are preserved, as are like/boost counts.
+This works by automatically "boosting" your old posts (but without flooding people's feeds or notifications with old activities).

+<iframe style="border:0;" width="800" height="450" src="https://www.tella.tv/video/cmg57she8000b0bju3osx89uy/embed?b=0&title=0&a=1&loop=0&t=0&muted=0&wt=0" allowfullscreen allowtransparency></iframe>

 ## Consent-based quoting

 Bonfire now supports consent-based quoting, introduced through the new ActivityPub extension [FEP-044f](https://codeberg.org/fediverse/fep/src/branch/main/fep/044f/fep-044f.md).
 With this first iteration released alongside Mastodon’s, it marks an important step toward making quoting work smoothly — and respectfully — across the fediverse.